ignatrovino12/Automated-Algorithm-Selection/README.md

 - **Dynamic Algorithm Switching**: Adapting algorithm selection in real-time based on problem instance characteristics.
 - **Multi-Agent Collaboration**: Supporting multi-agent decision-making to enable distributed solving of mTSP.
 - **Integration with Reinforcement Learning**: Using feedback mechanisms to continuously improve algorithm recommendations.

+### **Using Command-R from Cohere**
+In this project, I used **Command-R** from Cohere to process the attributes extracted from the `instances` and `algorithms` tables.
+These attributes were used to train the LLM to select the best algorithm for test instances.
+The training data included:
+- **Instance Features**: Attributes such as the number of cities, number of salesmen, average distance, and clustering metrics.
+- **Algorithm Performance Metrics**: Metrics such as total cost, normalized cost, time taken, distance gap, and efficiency.

+The trained LLM analyzes the relationships between instance features and algorithm performance to recommend the most suitable algorithm for each test instance.
+This approach leverages the power of LLMs to make data-driven decisions and improve the efficiency of algorithm selection.

 ---